-What is the Intact PTH and calcium test?
+What is the Parathyroid Hormone Intact and calcium test?

-An intact PTH and calcium test is used to determine the blood levels of parathyroid hormone and calcium levels.
+An PTH Intact test and a calcium test are used to determine the blood levels of parathyroid hormone and calcium.
 PTH, or parathormone, is a hormone released by the parathyroid glands.
 Parathyroid glands are about four; small almond-shaped glands present one behind each of the upper and lower lobes of the thyroid gland.
 These are responsible for maintaining blood calcium, vitamin D, and phosphate levels with the help of parathormone.
 Our blood calcium levels influence the parathyroid glands to produce PTH.

 The parathyroid hormone works by providing a powerful mechanism for controlling blood calcium and phosphate concentrations by regulating intestinal absorption, renal excretion, and exchange between the blood and bone of these ions.

 Excess parathyroid hormone activity can also cause too much release of calcium from the bones, which results in hypercalcemia (abnormally high blood calcium levels), whereas hypofunction of the parathyroid gland results in hypocalcemia (abnormally low blood calcium levels).
 This test will also determine if your blood calcium levels are too high or low.

 What is the PTH Intact Test used for?

 An intact PTH and calcium test tells us the amount of parathyroid hormone released by the parathyroid gland, which with blood calcium, can be used to identify conditions like;

 - Abnormal blood calcium due to any other parathyroid gland disease.